freshcom/freshcom-api/README.md

 the default web layer.

 A sneak peak of what will soon be available is in this draft of [Getting Started Guide](https://github.com/freshcom/freshcom-api/wiki/Getting-Started-(Draft))
+Any feedback is highly encourage! (just open an issue).

 The new repo freshcom_web will contain only the web layer and depends on freshcom.